 e73 – Critical

-When your thermostat displays error code e73, it means that the Rc wire is not getting power.
-This will sometimes be as easy as the breaker being switched off, but it may also be a problem with the wiring.
-After switching off the power to your HVAC system and thermostat, you can visually examine the wires to make sure none of them are loose or damaged.
-If nothing looks to be out of place, it’s time to contact a local professional.
+This might be as straightforward as the breaker being shut off, but it could also be an issue with the wiring.
+After shutting off the power to your HVAC system and thermostat, you can visually check the wires to make sure nothing is loose or damaged.
+If nothing seems to be out of place, it’s a good idea to speak with a local professional.